CodeusTech/Xita/README.md

 #### Version: v0.26

 This respository provides the Linux-to-Xita cross compiler.
-This **Xita Control System** compiler targets ARM's AArch64 architecture.
-As of the current version, it specifically targets BCM 2837 (Rasberry Pi 3 B+).
-However, it could be adapted to fit other AArch64 chips with ease.
+This **Xita Control System** compiler currently targets Arm64 architecture, though a current thrust area for development is to support Arm32 and x86 architectures.

 ### Table of Contents